Skip to main content

 Electric Motorcycle/Moped:

-Mopeds or electric motorcycles are two- or three-wheeled motor assisted vehicles.
-Some can reach speeds over 50 mph.
-These vehicles often have motorcycle “pegs” instead of pedals.
-To ride a vehicle like this you must have an M1 license.
-E-motorcycles require a DOT approved helmet, and the correct vehicle registration.
-Many of these (like IE Surron, E-Ride Pro, & Talaria bikes) must be registered and can only be ridden on private property or specially marked trails for off-highway vehicles or face the possibility of impoundment.
+Electric motorcycles are two- or three-wheeled motor-assisted vehicles over 750 watts.
+Some can reach speeds over 70 mph.
+These vehicles may have motorcycle pegs or non-operable pedals.
+To ride a vehicle like this, you must have a CA Driver’s License with an M1 endorsement.
+E-motorcycles require a DOT-approved helmet and the correct vehicle registration.
+These (like IE Surron, E-Ride Pro & Talaria bikes) are intended for private property or off-highway use and are not allowed on surface streets, sidewalks, trails or bike lanes.

 A black and gray electric scooter stands on a white background.